 An independent study contract/tutorial signifies an agreement between the student and a faculty member that the student will work on a specific project which will be supervised by the faculty member.
-To ensure monitoring of proper and timely completion of the independent work, a signed copy of the contract must be submitted to the academic services coordinator in Kresge 926.
+To ensure monitoring of proper and timely completion of the independent work, a signed copy of the contract must be submitted to the assistant director of graduate studies in Kresge 926.
 For more information on independent studies please refer to the HSPH student handbook.